 Amidst the buzz of sewing machines and cutting tables Rob Lohman and Matt Belk talk to me about fashion and style, branding and marketing, and basically everything else that has to do with the Fashion industry.
+He told me how it’s better to buy apparel by the box in this day and age as one can get branded clothes in bulk for a lesser price, thus helping a family economically all the while also saving their precious time of driving to the clothing store every couple of months.
 We talk about everything but the elephant in the room.
 We don’t talk about the environmental effects of the cotton industry, we don’t talk about slave labor in developing nations.
 We don’t talk about any of the unsettling details of the fashion industry, at least not at first.
 As Rob has just returned from a trip to India to try and source organic cotton he is passionate about his company being socially and environmentally sustainable, it’s just not all there is to talk about.
 Groceries Apparel is a fashion basics brand that makes comfortable, sexy, quality garments that also happen to be good for the planet.

 ” The issue is that so many ‘eco-brands’ use that as their selling point and sometimes their goods aren’t as appealing as the rest of the stuff that’s out there.” , Rob explains in reference to the eco industry.
 You have to concede the point.
 In order change the way things are done in business, don’t we have to move past preaching and guilt?
 If you asked the average person what their priorities were when it came to picking out their favorite fashion pieces, eco-friendly would probably rank less important than its, cost or even, how the garment looks or feels.
 “We don’t consider ourselves to be competing with other eco brands.
 Groceries is in the market with other fashionable brands that are not environmentally conscious, and we present that alternative.” says Matt who runs much of the business and sales functions.